 Trinity Sunday Dinner provides a hot, nourishing “to-go” style meal every Sunday to our neighbors.
 Currently, we are distributing the meal at the lobby entryway and prepping the meal downstairs in the TOC dining hall.
 Come join us!
 You can register as an individual, family or a pod.
-Click here to learn more about volunteering on your own, with your family or with a pod.

 The Sunday Dinner seeks to nourish the spirit and bodies of those among us who are hungry, thereby creating a more viable community through generosity, hospitality and fellowship.